dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

 Closing Thoughts
 ================

-It seems the folks working on Atheme and Freenode are hard at work improving the services that are widely used in a variety of communities.
+It seems the folks working on Atheme and freenode are hard at work improving the services that are widely used in a variety of communities.
 As part of this, they have deprecated DH-BLOWFISH due to potential performance and security concerns, but have yet to update their official instructions to